-Up to date as of 16 Feb 2017.
+Up to date as of 2 February 2023.
 For the full text of items not available for download here, or hardcopy versions, please contact me.
-For estimated citation indexes and links to citing papers, please consult my Google Scholar profile, and for broader impacts of my peer-reviewed research, see my Impactstory profile; I also maintain a profile on Mendeley.
+For estimated citation indexes and links to citing papers, please consult my Google Scholar profile, and for broader impacts of my peer-reviewed research, see my Impactstory profile.

 Yoder JB.
 2016.
 Understanding the coevolutionary dynamics of mutualism with population genomics.
 American Journal of Botany.
 103(10):1742-52. doi: 10.3732/ajb.1600154.
 Full text (PDF, 661KB).
 Part of a Special Issue on intimate mutualism, co-edited with J Leekens-Mack.